A Guide to Real Estate Counter Offers

 And while it might seem like a personal affront to have a real estate offer rejected, it’s possible (and even likely) that the seller has multiple offers or was simply able to strike a better deal.

-When push comes to shove and purchase comes to close, buying a house is a matter of business, no matter how personal the home buying journey can feel.
+When push comes to shove and purchase comes to close, buying a house is a matter of business, no matter how personal the home-buying journey can feel.

 The Takeaway

-Real estate counter offers are a common form of business negotiation, and a first step in making a counter offer is knowing what can be negotiated.
+Real estate offers and counter offers are a common form of business negotiation, and a first step in making a counter offer is knowing what can be negotiated.
 Being cognizant of counter offer etiquette can be helpful.

 SoFi Loan Products